 loop.close()

-An event loop can also await the completion of a selected set of tasks.
+As a preferred termination strategy, the event loop can await the completion of a selected set of tasks.

-Termination of asyncio tasks
+Vulnerabilities can arise also from the termination of asyncio tasks.

-To direct the termination of an asyncio task, one can set a shared variable that will direct asyncio task to terminate itself.
-The asyncio task can:
+To direct the termination of an asyncio task, one can set a shared variable that will direct all asyncio tasks to terminate.
+In this scenario, some asyncio tasks can:

 Fail to detect the termination request;